TheresiaQuintes/specatalog/docs/source/tutorial_structure.rst

 - **additional_info/ :** save additional information like metadata
 - **literature/ :** save literature concerning the measurement here

 In each Folder you will find an automatically generated hdf5-file: **measurement_M{ms_id}.h5**.
 This file contains the raw data as arrays.
 They can be easilly loaded from this file and evaluations and corrections can also be saved in the hdf5-file using the HDF5Object-class.
-Find more details at the documentation of the :class:`HDF5Object <specatalog.data_management.hdf5_reader.H5Object>`.
+Find more details at the documentation of the :class:`HDF5Object <specatalog.data_management.hdf5_reader.H5Object>` and in the Tutorial for the :doc:`tutorial_hdf5object`.

 molecules/